RWTH-HPC/sx-aurora-offloading/docs/internal/design.md

 The Aurora pipeline is defined in `clang/lib/Driver/ToolChains/NECAuroraOffload.{h,cpp}`, which, in the end, calls `#!shell ncc`.
 Some additional code is located in `clang/lib/Driver/Driver.cpp` and `clang/lib/Driver/Compilation.cpp`.

-Because `#!shell ncc` is the host compiler for the VE, the code received by clang has to be split up in the host and target sections.
+Because `#!shell ncc` is the host compiler for the VE, the code received by Clang has to be split up in the host and target sections.
 This is done with the source transformation tool `#!shell sotoc`.
 For that the toolchain calls `clang/tools/nec-aurora-build`.

 --8<-- "includes/abbreviations.md"